home-assistant/addons/letsencrypt/DOCS.md

 To obtain the `noris_token` follow the instructions as described in our [GitHub repository][GitHub repo].

-You can define the `propagation_seconds` explicitly, otherwise it will use the default value (currently set to `60` seconds).
+You can define the `propagation_seconds` explicitly.
+Otherwise, it will use the default value (currently set to `60` seconds).

 [GitHub repo]: https://github.com/noris-network/certbot-dns-norisnetwork#get-your-api-token